 Time: Although many universities don’t have formal policies relating to lactation, if you must miss class to nurse or pump, your absence should be excused and you should not be penalized for your time away.
-This means your grade cannot be lowers due to poor attendance, you must be given the ability to make up any work missed, and you must be able to get the information you missed as well.
+This means your grade cannot be lowered due to poor attendance, you must be given the ability to make up any work missed, and you must be able to get the information you missed as well.

 If you have difficulty getting excused absences, you may need to provide a doctor’s note stating that it is medically necessary for you to pump on a certain schedule.

 A safe space: The Department of Education encourages schools to provide lactating students with a room for pumping that has electrical outlets and a space for storing milk.
 Unfortunately the law is unclear on whether schools are legally required to adopt these best practices.
 However, if your ability to get an education is limited because there is no suitable space for you to pump, that is likely a violation of Title IX.
 Additionally, if other students are given access to private space, refrigerators, or electrical outlets to address non-pregnancy/childbirth-related medical conditions, you should be given the same special services to address your lactation-related needs.

 Accommodations: Your school must accommodate any lactation-related impairments, such as serious infections, as they would other medical conditions.

 Freedom from harassment: Your school must protect you from harassment or other discrimination that is based on the fact that you are a nursing mother.
 Negative comments related to your breastfeeding, lactation, or pumping may constitute illegal sex discrimination or harassment.